-Aerobic Capacity vs Work Capacity
+Aerobic Capacity vs Work Capacity: What to Train First

 Understanding Aerobic Capacity Versus Work Capacity

+On the surface they sound similar, but they describe very different qualities.
+Confusing one for the other can lead to poorly designed training, plateaued progress, and unnecessary fatigue.
+Many common questions about structuring training and balancing qualities are addressed in this tactical fitness program FAQ.
 Aerobic capacity and work capacity both matter for performance, but they matter in different ways.
 Aerobic capacity is about sustaining energy over time.
 Work capacity is about handling total work done across varying intensities and modalities, especially when strength, power, and endurance are combined.

 Understanding the distinction helps athletes train more effectively, recover smarter, and perform more consistently in real-world environments.